jamigibbs/text-revealer-js/README.md

 # Text Revealer JS

 Reveal deeper information about highlighted text on a web page.
-When text is highlighted, a popover displays useful details about the text such as:
+When text is selected, a popover displays useful details about the text such as:

 - Wikipedia entries
 - Dictionary definition